 The Global HIV/AIDS Epidemic

-HIV, the virus that causes AIDS, “acquired immunodeficiency syndrome”1, 2, 3 has become one of the world’s most serious health and development challenges.
-The first cases were reported in 1981 and today, more than 30 years later:
+HIV, the virus that causes AIDS, “acquired immunodeficiency syndrome”1 has become one of the world’s most serious health and development challenges.
+The first cases were reported in 1981 and today:

-- There are approximately 35 million people currently living with HIV and tens of millions of people have died of AIDS-related causes since the beginning of the epidemic.1, 3, 4
+- There are approximately 36.9 million people currently living with HIV and tens of millions of people have died of AIDS-related causes since the beginning of the epidemic.1

-- While new cases have been reported in all regions of the world, 95% of new infections occur in individuals that reside in low- and middle-income countries, particularly in sub-Saharan Africa.5
+- While new cases have been reported in all regions of the world, approximately 70% are in sub-Saharan Africa.2

-- Most people living with HIV or at risk for HIV do not have access to prevention, care, and treatment, and there is still no cure.6
+- Most people living with HIV or at risk for HIV do not have access to prevention, care, and treatment, and there is still no cure.3

-- HIV primarily affects those in their most productive years; about half of new infections are among those under age 25.5
+- HIV primarily affects those in their most productive years; about 38% of new infections are among those under age 25.2

 - HIV not only affects the health of individuals, it impacts households, communities, and the development and economic growth of nations.
 Many of the countries hardest hit by HIV also suffer from other infectious diseases, food insecurity, and other serious problems.

 - Despite these challenges, new global efforts have been mounted to address the epidemic, particularly in the last decade, and there are signs that the epidemic may be changing course.
 The number of people newly infected with HIV and the number of AIDS-related deaths have declined, contributing to the stabilization of the epidemic.
-In addition, the number of people with HIV receiving treatment in resource poor countries has increased from 400,000 in 2003 to 9.7 million in 2012.1, 2, 3, 6
+In addition, the number of people with HIV receiving treatment has increased to 15.0 million as of March 2015, a 1.4 million increase since June 2014.1

 Current Global Snapshot